CrazyMew37/grindworks_quirky_tweaks/README.md

 ## Nightlife Soundpack
 This replaces the game's soundtrack with Toontown Nightlife, the content pack.
 This is intended to be paired with moose's texture pack, at least until they add music themselves.

+## Faster Luck Boost
+Hate the Play Dead animation?
+Then replace it with this new animation where the Doodle magically phases through the floor and pops right out of solid ground!
+It's now much faster than 15 seconds of drama!
+May or may not be valid for speedruns.